Final Destination 3: Plot

 High school student Wendy Christensen visits an amusement park in Pennsylvania with her boyfriend Jason Wise, Jason's best friend Kevin Fischer, his girlfriend Carrie Dreyer, and their classmates to celebrate their graduation.
 As they board the Devil's Flight roller coaster, Wendy has a premonition of a chain reaction causing the roller coaster to derail, killing everyone.
 She convinces Kevin, along with best friends Ashley Freund and Ashlyn Halperin, alumnus Frankie Cheeks, athlete Lewis Romero, and goth couple Ian McKinley and Erin Ulmer, to leave but fails to save Jason and Carrie, who are killed by the subsequent derailment.

 Weeks later, Kevin tells Wendy of his discovery of a visionary, Alex Browning, and six other people from Browning's high school who escaped the Flight 180 explosion, and as a result, Death came after them in the order they would have died in the blast.
-(Note: As depicted in Final Destination (2000)) After Ashley and Ashlyn are killed when they burned alive in their tanning beds and having been sensing Death's presence since the derailment, Wendy conducts her own research relating to premonition, including learning about the U.S. Route 23 pile-up and its survivor, Kimberly Corman, (Note: As depicted in Final Destination 2 (2003)) another visionary like her and Browning.
-After learning of the parallel disasters, Wendy and Kevin set off to save the other survivors using clues about their fated deaths present in the photographs Wendy took of them at the amusement park.
+(Note: As depicted in Final Destination (2000)) After Ashley and Ashlyn are killed when they were burned alive in their tanning beds and having been sensing Death's presence since the derailment, Wendy conducts her own research relating to Death, including learning about the U.S. Route 23 pile-up, which took place one year after Flight 180.
+(Note: As depicted in Final Destination 2 (2003)) After learning of the parallel disasters, Wendy and Kevin set off to save the other survivors using clues about their fated deaths present in the photographs Wendy took of them at the amusement park.
 While Wendy and Kevin attempt to determine how Frankie dies, his head is sliced by an engine fan from Kevin's truck, in which they were trapped.
 The next day, Lewis is killed when a weight machine crushes his head at the school gym.
 As they attempt to save Ian and Erin, who are working at a hardware store, Wendy manages to save Ian from falling stakes, but Death then skips to Erin, who falls on a nail gun, which shoots nails into her head.